LhallLhall/EverCraft/pseudocode.md

 > As a player I want to play a Paladin so that I can smite evil, write wrongs, and be a self-righteous jerk

-- has 8 hit points per level instead of 5
+- has 8 HP per level instead of 5
 - +2 to attack and damage when attacking Evil characters
 - does triple damage when critting on an Evil character (i.e. add the +2 bonus for a regular attack, and then triple that)
 - attacks roll is increased by 1 for every level instead of every other level